-The Governor of the State has the power to nominate one member of Anglo-Indian community if this community is not adequately represented in the House.
-Originally, this provision was to operate for ten years (i.e., upto 1960).
+The Governor of the State has the power to nominate one member of the Anglo-Indian community if this community is not adequately represented in the House.
+Originally, this provision was to operate for ten years (i.e., up to 1960).
 But this duration has been extended continuously since then by 10 years each time.
 Now, under the 95th Amendment Act of 2009, this is to last until 2020.

 It may be dissolved by the President in case of constitutional emergency proclaimed under Article 356 of the Constitution.

-In case of proclamation of national emergency (under Article 352) the Parliament can extend the term of the Legislative Assemblies for a period not exceeding one year at a time.
+In the case of the proclamation of national emergency (under Article 352), the Parliament can extend the term of the Legislative Assemblies for a period not exceeding one year at a time.
 However, this extension cannot continue beyond a period of six months after the emergency has ceased to operate.

 Presiding Officer (The Speaker)